⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Next.js Server-side Rendering vs. Static Site Generation

-Next.js has become a staple of a React developer’s toolkit and for many good reasons but one we’re going to focus on today is its assortment of rendering methods.
-In total there are four rendering methods: Client Side Rendering (CSR), Server Side Rendering (SSR), Static Site Generation (SSG), and Incremental Static Regeneration (ISR).
+Next.js has become a staple of a React developer’s toolkit for many good reasons but one we will focus on today is its assortment of rendering methods.
+In total, there are four rendering methods: Client Side Rendering (CSR), Server Side Rendering (SSR), Static Site Generation (SSG), and Incremental Static Regeneration (ISR).

 In this post, we’re going to be focusing on SSG and SSR because they’re the two most common and arguably most important rendering methods used in Next.js today.
 We’re going to compare them head-to-head to see the benefits and drawbacks of both, as well as when to use them in your applications.